Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

 The physical origins of the excess quenching shown above may provide a clue to understanding the dominant quenching scenario in high-redshift clusters.
 Here, we briefly discuss a few possible quenching paths.
 In local massive clusters, cold and/or hot gas removal from galaxies due to ram-pressure stripping (RPS) is a significant source of quenching (see \citealt{boselli22} for a comprehensive review).
-Since we detect the X-ray emission from the ICM of CL1, RPS may work at least for this candidate.
-From a point of structure formation, RPS should be stronger in higher-redshift clusters at fixed halo masses \citep{fujita01,boselli22}.
-On the other hand, galaxies are more compact in the higher-redshift Universe \citep{vanderWel14}, preventing their gas from being stripped.
+Since we detect the extended X-ray emission from CL1, RPS may work at least in this candidate.
+Theoretical predictions suggest that the density of ICM can increase with redshift for a fixed cluster mass \citep{fujita01,boselli22}.
+The high ICM density can lead to stronger RPS in a high-redshift cluster at a given halo mass.
+On the other hand, the stellar components of galaxies are more compact in the higher redshift Universe \citep{vanderWel14}.
+This implies that the associated cold gas may be more strongly gravitationally bound and harder to strip than lower redshift galaxies.
 Since the balance between these two is not clear, we cannot conclude if RPS effectively works in our clusters.
-We note that lower-mass galaxies are more likely to be affected by RPS due to their shallower gravitational potential, inconsistent with the increasing trend of the QFE with stellar mass.

 Galaxy-galaxy interaction is also thought to be a cause of quenching, which may trigger star-burst or AGN activity (\eg, \citealp{moore96,moore98,man18}).
 If we carefully check the morphologies of member galaxies of the candidate clusters in future work, we might find disturbed structures or tidal tails typical for merging systems.
 If we derive the detailed star formation history of member galaxies inferred from spectroscopic data, we may check whether intense star formation frequently occurs in clusters.
 Spectra can also provide AGN signatures, which will help us constrain the contribution of AGNs for quenching.